Employment in Australia

-Vacancies at UNHCR Regional Representation in Canberra
+Vacancies at the UNHCR Multi-Country Representation in Canberra

-Internships at UNHCR Regional Representation in Canberra
+Internships at the UNHCR Multi-Country Representation in Canberra

 UNHCR provides interns with a learning opportunity to gain knowledge and practical experience related to their academic programme or future work in a field related to UNHCR’s mission.